SilasReinagel/silasreinagel.github.io/static/delivering/C9_assembling_your_team.md

 If you are missing any lead roles, you will find that either wasteful conflict or directionlessness will occur.

-For non-key competencies and non-lead roles, there is a great opportunity for teaching people, sharing knowledge, and expanding competencies.
+For non-key competencies and non-lead roles, there is an excellent opportunity for teaching people, sharing knowledge, and expanding competencies.
 You can assign someone new to a skill to shadow or collaborate with someone more experienced on the project.
 Suppose you've got a UX Designer who wants to learn some frontend programming, you can assign them a Frontend Programming role on the project, and they can learn through practice.

 People can also be assigned multiple roles.
 Sometimes different roles have a different amount of required work.
 As long as you don't end up with any person allocated with more work than they can handle, people can definitely cover multiple roles.

 One thing to be careful with when assigning multiple roles is that you need to realize there are costs to assigning multiple roles.
 In addition to the obviously larger workload, there is also the cost of the context switching, of additional communication, and a potential cost to quality due to a split focus.
 A person with one role can polish something until it's really great.
-With multiple roles, usually only one area of focus will end up superb.
+With multiple roles, usually, only one area of focus will end up superb.

 If you do assign multiple roles to a single contributor, make sure you assign priorities to each role.
 If you have a UX Engineer who is also doing Sound Design and Music Composition, you need to set clear expectations for which role is most and least important of the three.